304 North Cardinal St.

 Endpoints are the devices used to access your systems.
 An endpoint could be a mobile device, PC, storage disk, or any device connected to your networks.
 Mostly, these devices have minimal security protection and provide a soft spot for attackers.
 Employees are highly likely to open insecure links or access unsafe websites.
 Build your website using a safe web design tool.

 Endpoint protection involves a wide range of practices, from enforcing application control to implementing device policies.
 To protect your endpoints, you can implement policies that guide users on device usage.
 This helps prevent employees from using practices that can expose your network to risk.
+Don’t forget to set up DMARC and encrypt your emails as well.

 Layered security is the use of multiple security layers to protect your systems and networks.
 Layered security forms a deep perimeter that’s hard to penetrate even with sophisticated means.
 Also known as defense-in-depth, this strategy employs multiple strategies to slow and hinder any attacks.